learning-zone/python-basics/README.md

     The Big Picture

     - An expert knowledge of Python extends well beyond the technical minutia of the language.
-A Python expert will have an in-depth understanding and appreciation of Python's benefits as well as its limitations.
-Accordingly, here are some sample questions that can help assess this dimension of a candidate's expertise:
+A Python expert will have an in-depth understanding and appreciation of Python\'s benefits as well as its limitations.
+Accordingly, here are some sample questions that can help assess this dimension of a candidate\'s expertise:

 <div align="right">
     <b><a href="#">↥ back to top</a></b>